 It has vast stretches of paddy fields.
 Major tourist attractions of the district are Remuna, Chandaneswar, and the sun drenched Chandipur

 and Talasari beach

-.
-The district headquarters is at Baleswar, which is the home to the Defence Research Development Organization (DRDO).
+, which is home to the Defence Research Development Organization (DRDO).

 , citrus friuts, papaya

-, guava, and Lychee
+, guava and Lychee

-is famous for the Bhadrakali temple
+Among all the districts of Odisha, Bhadrak is famous for the Bhadrakali temple

 , Arharpada and Ishwarpur.
-It is also the gateway to many temples.
+It is also the gateway to many temples

 statues and caves spread in the region.
 The Ramnath temple